Supervised Independent Language Courses

 Questions?
 E-mail email@example.com, call 413-542-5264, attend a drop-in information session or make an advising appointment.

 The Five College Supervised Independent Language Program (FCSILP) offers students with excellent language learning skills an opportunity to study languages not currently offered in classroom courses at any of the Five Colleges.
 The program admits highly-motivated students with a record of past success in language learning.
 Students admitted to the program normally have done very well in previous language courses and demonstrate readiness to undertake independent work.

 Conversation sessions for languages offered in the Supervised independent format meet on the home campus of the native speaking conversation partner assigned to each section.
 Conversation partners are spread out among all five campuses.
 Each student is assigned to whichever conversation section can best meet his/her educational needs with preference given to a home campus or nearby campus location when possible.

 - African Languages: Afrikaans (South Africa), Amharic (Ethiopia), Shona (Zimbabwe), Twi (Ghana), Wolof (Senegal), Zulu (South Africa).
 Note: Yoruba offerings for 2014-2015 are uncertain.
 Contact the Center for more information.

-- European Languages: Albanian, Bulgarian, Czech, Danish, Georgian, Modern Greek, Hungarian, Modern Irish, Norwegian, Romanian, Ukrainian, NEW IN FALL 2014: Finnish, Icelandic, possibly Dutch.
-Contact the Center for more information.
+- European Languages: Albanian, Bulgarian, Czech, Danish, Dutch, Finnish, Georgian, Modern Greek, Hungarian, Icelandic, Modern Irish, Norwegian, Romanian, Ukrainian.

 - Languages of the Americas: Haitian Creole